LucaCorvitto/DRDQL-4-Atari/README.md

 ## Comparison
 Here follows a comparison between the different method tested, showing that the DRDQN architecture gives the best results.

+The mean values are computed on a training of 200000 epochs for Space Invaders and 100000 for Q*Bert.

 ### Space Invaders

 |    | DQN  | DDQN | DRQN | DRDQN |